tzri/open-wordpress-seo/README.md

 This is a free and open-source alternative to the most popular WordPress SEO plugins in the market.
 It packs all the most important features and is simple to use.

+## Screenshots

+You can find screenshots in their own folder [here](https://github.com/tzri/open-wordpress-seo/tree/master/screenshots).

 ## Download &amp; Install

 The latest version can be installed in two ways: